19 Sources

 .Related Stories

-The updates arrive shortly after Google announced Personal Intelligence for AI Mode, enabling the system to tap into Gmail and Google Photos for more individualized responses
+The updates arrive days after Google announced it's bringing Personal Intelligence to AI Mode, enabling the AI to tap into Gmail and Google Photos to provide more individualized responses

 2